5 Best Nori for Sushi to Make Perfect Rolls at Home

 Does All Nori Taste The Same?

-No, not all nori tastes the same.
-Firstly, some nori is unflavored (sushi nori).
+No, not all Nori tastes the same.
+Firstly, some nori are unflavored (sushi nori).
 In contrast, others are seasoned with soy sauce, sugar, salt, and spices (e.g., curry powder).
 The latter nori is typically eaten on its own.
 High-quality sushi nori, like gold and silver grades, is unseasoned.
 Yet they have a much stronger umami taste than the lower quality, unflavored, relatively tasteless varieties.

 How do you make nori not chewy for sushi?